gromacs/gromacs/docs/reference-manual/algorithms/stochastic-dynamics.rst

-velocity-dependent terms act at the full time step, which makes the correct integration of forces that depend on both coordinates and velocities, such as constraints and dissipative particle dynamics (DPD, not implented yet), straightforward.
+velocity-dependent terms act at the full time step, which makes the correct integration of forces that depend on both coordinates and velocities, such as constraints and dissipative particle dynamics (DPD, not implemented yet), straightforward.
 With constraints, the coordinate update :eq:`eqn. %s <eqnsd1xupd>` is split into a normal leap-frog update and a :math:`\Delta \mathbf{v}`.
 After both of these updates the constraints are applied to coordinates and velocities.